Wilfongjt/ables/bin/able.md

 __StringReader__

+ Read the contents of github file into github string
+* convert single strings into list of folders and filenames
+* Fail when file doesnt exist
+ Create github key from github string
+* update with new value
+ do not update when value contain github template

+__StringReader__

- Read the contents of a file into a string
+ Read the contents of github file into github string
 * Fail when file doesnt exist

 __Taskable__